Amplitude-shift keying

 Amplitude-shift keying (ASK) is a form of amplitude modulation that represents digital data as variations in the amplitude of a carrier wave.

-In an ASK system, a symbol, representing one or more bits, is sent by transmitting a fixed-amplitude carrier wave at a fixed frequency for a specific time duration.
 For example, if each symbol represents a single bit, then the carrier signal could be transmitted at nominal amplitude when the input value is 1, but transmitted at reduced amplitude or not at all when the input value is 0.

+Method

 Any digital modulation scheme uses a finite number of distinct signals to represent digital data.
 ASK uses a finite number of amplitudes, each assigned a unique pattern of binary digits.
 Usually, each amplitude encodes an equal number of bits.
 Each pattern of bits forms the symbol that is represented by the particular amplitude.
 The demodulator, which is designed specifically for the symbol-set used by the modulator, determines the amplitude of the received signal and maps it back to the symbol it represents, thus recovering the original data.
 Frequency and phase of the carrier are kept constant.

 Like AM, an ASK is also linear and sensitive to atmospheric noise, distortions, propagation conditions on different routes in PSTN, etc. Both ASK modulation and demodulation processes are relatively inexpensive.
 The ASK technique is also commonly used to transmit digital data over optical fiber.
 For LED transmitters, binary 1 is represented by a short pulse of light and binary 0 by the absence of light.
 Laser transmitters normally have a fixed "bias" current that causes the device to emit a low light level.
 This low level represents binary 0, while a higher-amplitude lightwave represents binary 1.